Ibrahim778/LoaderCompanionLoader/README.md

 # LoaderCompanionLoader

 App that will load my 2 plugins loaderCompanion and loaderCompanionKernel for use with VitaFTPI-Core.
 Use if you don't know how to install plugins or are scared and want to prevent bricks.

+Just open the app and press X. Done.
+Do this on every reboot.